bytedance/DCFrame/README.md

 ### Demo

 For those who are already familiar with the IGListKit to quickly get started with DCFrame, we provided the same example set as [IGListKit](https://github.com/Instagram/IGListKit) for reference.
-Simply pull the repo and run `pod intall` under the 'Example' folder to run the Demo.
+Simply pull the repo and run `pod install` under the 'Example' folder to run the Demo.

 <img src="./Docs/examples.gif" alt="examples" width="300" />